 As an independent short-term rental (STR) host with listings on online travel agencies (OTAs) like Airbnb, you may be facing the dilemma of relying on OTAs for visibility while watching hard-earned revenue diminish due to host fees.
 As of March 2026, Airbnb will charge you a 15.5% host only fee if you are using a property management software.

-This article will look at strategies to transform these platforms from third-party booking engines into powerful lead-generation tools for rentalpreneurs, fostering direct guest relationships and securing repeat bookings without the hefty commissions.
+This article will look at strategies to transform these platforms from third-party booking engines into powerful lead-generation tools for rentalpreneurs like you.

-Online travel agencies like Airbnb, Vrbo, and Booking.com are powerhouses for guest acquisition, but their commission structures can significantly erode your profitability as a vacation rental host.
-OTA commission rates for short-term rentals are around 20% of the total booking value.
-The percentage impacts every transaction, as shown in this comparison between direct bookings and Airbnb listings.
+Online travel agencies like Airbnb, Vrbo, and Booking.com are powerhouses for guest acquisition, but their commission structures can significantly erode your bottom line.

 This table compares booking costs and profits of an Airbnb booking via PMS vs Airbnb booking via Futurestay vs a Direct Booking via Futurestay.